ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 concentrated in the implementation of the hybrid matchability inference/defaulting scheme in the typechecker.

 Another potential drawback is that users will now need to be aware of the arrow dichotomy.
 However, this only concerns advanced users, and the feature aims to be backwards-compatible.
-Notably, before this feature, the kind of a type family never shows up in source Haskell, and is only printed by GHCi with the ``:kind`` command.
+Notably, before this feature, the kind of a type family only shows up when using ``StandaloneKindSignatures`` or in GHCi when using the ``:kind`` command.
+A new flag ``-fprint-explicit-matchabilities`` can be added, similar to ``-fprint-explicit-runtime-reps``, that only shows the matchability information to users who ask.
+This, together with the inference scheme proposed above means no changes to most users.

 Alternatives
 ------------